 The Sorting Gap Marina, where people can go to buy ice cream, pop, chips, water, ice, and gas for their boat, opens tomorrow.

-As well, the “Hallett” and lookout tower along the La Verendrye Parkway also open for the season this Friday.
+As well, the “Hallett” and lookout tower along the La Verendrye Parkway also open for the season tomorrow.

 Admission to the heritage sites is available at the Sorting Gap Marina and Fort Frances Museum.

 Paying admission provides access to the “Hallett,” lookout tower, and the museum, where the newest exhibit about the history of local transportation is on display.